beanbaginc/diffx/docs/spec/index.rst

 can summarize a complete set of changes across several files or diffs, or perhaps even a merge commit's text.

-This content is free-form text, but should not contain anything that looks like modifications to a diff file, in order to remain compatible with existing diff behavior.
+This content is free-form text, but *cannot* contain anything that looks like modifications to a diff file, in order to remain compatible with existing diff behavior.
+Tools can prefix each line with a set number of spaces to avoid this.
+It should set the :ref:`indent <spec-diffx-preamble-option-indent>` option to inform parsers of this.

 See :ref:`spec-encodings` for encoding rules.